rogue7373/WGU/EmergingTechnologiesinCyberSecurity_C844/README.md

     - This layer contains the low-level features that are the foundations of all the higher layers and thier features

 ### Lession 3 Explore specific tops related to sandboxing, application provenance, emerging trends
+## The Android Security Model
+- Android is build on Linux
+- Android applications use process sandboxing for security
+- Dalvik virtual machine
+- Does not rely on Java VM to enforce security, instead looks to the kernel
+- Linux Kernal makes the foundation of Android, including user permissions, multiuser environments
+## Apple iOS Security
+- Walled Garden approach
+- Restricted access limited to own app store
+- Allows for trusted authenticity
+- Developers must register with Apple
 ### Lession 4 Mobile Malware delivery techniques, major categories of mobile applications exploits, security implications for excessive application permissions requests, and the role the MDM plays in protecting compainies
 ## Competency 4042.5.2 Wireless Technologies
 ## Competency 4042.5.3 Mapping and Monitoring